mabryp/cyber_saturdays/kids_and_technology.md

 ---

-1. Kids and Social Media
+# Kids and Social Media
-    a.
-What is Social Media?
+    1. What is Social Media?
         Social media facilitates the sharing of ideas and information through virtual networks.

         Likes, Shares, re-tweets, comments, and other interactions with media are all considered social media.